Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: The impossibility of ideal projective measurements

 \subsection{Constraining the Hamiltonian}

 Recalling that if a system equilibrates on average, it equilibrates to its infinite-time average~\cite{gogolin2016equilibration}, our first step is to find which Hamiltonians can give rise to an infinite-time average of the required clasical-quantum form, \textit{i.e.} Eq.~\eqref{eClassQuantState}.
-Since the infinite-time average is also given by the pinching map with respect to the Hamiltonian, Eq.~\eqref{ePinch}, it will commute with the Hamiltonian: $[\rho_{\infty} , H ]=0$.
-Consequently, if $\rho_{\infty}=\rho_\mathrm{CQ}$, then $[\rho_\mathrm{CQ} , H ]=0$.
+Since the infinite-time average is also given by the pinching map with respect to the Hamiltonian, i.e. Eq.~\eqref{ePinch}, it will commute with the Hamiltonian: $[\rho_\mathrm{eq} , H ]=0$.
+Consequently, if $\rho_\mathrm{eq}=\rho_\mathrm{CQ}$, then $[\rho_\mathrm{CQ} , H ]=0$.
 We now seek the constraints that the latter equation imposes on the form of $ H$.
-Letting $\lbrace \ket{\lambda} \rbrace$ denote an arbitrary basis of $\mathcal{H}_\mathrm{E}$, we can take the tensor product with the pointer basis on $\mathcal{H}_\sys$ to write any Hamiltonian in the form